Campus Improvement Plan

 2022-23: Reading: 69% (approaches), 45% (meets), 18% (masters); Math: 77% (approaches), 51% (meets), 13% (masters) Baseline Year

-Strategy's Expected Result/Impact: Increased performance by our students on the STAAR.
+Strategy's Expected Result/Impact: Increased performance by our students on district assessments, PSTAAR, and STAAR.

 Title I: